ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

          > **Note**: The schematic ID is available if the VPC is created by using the VPC Landing Zone for the PowerVS option from the catalog.
    - Select **Custom VPC** and follow the below steps:

-      1. Create a new VPC or use an existing one, follow the below steps to verify the VPC:
+      1. Create a new VPC or use an existing one, follow the below steps to verify the VPC.
+      2. Go to transit gateway and select your Tansit gateway, attach the VPC which you have created above
-      2. Select the **Transit Gateway** to establish connectivity between the VPC and the PowerVS environment.
+      3. Select the **Transit Gateway** to establish connectivity between the VPC and the PowerVS environment.
-      3. Choose the VPC from the dropdown that is attached to the **Transit gateway** you selected in the previous step.
+      4. Choose the VPC from the dropdown that is attached to the **Transit gateway** you selected in the previous step.
-      4. Enter the Proxy details in `proxyIP:portno` format to enable secure communication between the Orchestrator and external IBM Cloud services.
+      5. Enter the Proxy details in `proxyIP:portno` format to enable secure communication between the Orchestrator and external IBM Cloud services.
-      5. See the following steps to find the Proxy IP of the VSI:
+      6. See the following steps to find the Proxy IP of the VSI:
          - Log in to the [IBM Cloud console](https://cloud.ibm.com).
          - Click **Infrastructure** > **Virtual server instances**.
          - Select the VSI from the list (for example, `test-vsi-test`).